aws-samples/amazon-connect-copy/README.md

     - Outbound caller ID number
     - Outbound whisper flow

-## Backup an Amazon Connect instance using Connect-Copy
+## Backup an Amazon Connect instance using Amazon-Connect-Copy

 You may restore an Amazon Connect instance from a previous backup copy saved by `connect_save`.